rspero1/Rockbuster/README.md

 The goal for this project was to determine the best strategy for Rockbuster to make the shift from local stores to online.
 ## Data
 The data used for this project provided by CareerFoundry can be viewed [here](https://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip)
+## Resolution
+First I used SQL queries to sort total rentals of customers by there country by joining tables for customer adresses and customer orders.
+Next I then used the customer order data to see which movies generate the most revenue